proot05/TimeSeriesForcasting/README.md

 on the high sampling rate data from [\TimeSeriesForcasting\datasets\0.67 Hz membrane\4-17-25\1\lists.pkl](datasets/0.67%20Hz%20membrane/4-17-25/1/lists.pkl) and validated on the high sampling rate data from [\TimeSeriesForcasting\datasets\0.67 Hz membrane\4-17-25\2\lists.pkl](datasets/0.67%20Hz%20membrane/4-17-25/2/lists.pkl).

-Specifically, this model struggled to make predictions around high frequency features around the peaks of the ground truth data, as can be seen in this [plot](testfuncs/test_output/LSTM1/prediction_zoom.png).
+Specifically, this model struggled to make predictions around high frequency features near the peaks of the ground truth data, as can be seen in this [plot](testfuncs/test_output/LSTM1/prediction_zoom.png).
 The model would round off these features, effectively causing the predicted signal to lag behind the ground truth and not reach a large enough amplitude.

 <table>